Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

-In observations, however, \citet{Xu_23,Zhang_24} suggest less efficient outflows at $z>6$ with low wind velocities.
-Such kind of low velocity winds are likely producing fountain-type outflows, where the ejected gas and metals cannot escape from the gravitational potential well and eventually reaccrete onto the galaxy.
-The reaccreting of pre-enriched streams aids galaxies in retaining their metals \citep{Zhang_23}.
+In observations, however, \citet{Zhang_24,Xuy_25} suggest less efficient outflows at $z>6$ with low wind velocities.
+Such kind of low-velocity winds are likely producing fountain-type outflows, where the ejected gas and metals cannot escape from the gravitational potential well and eventually reaccrete onto the galaxy.
+The reaccretion of pre-enriched streams aids galaxies in retaining their metals \citep{Zhang_23}.
 On the other hand, the stellar yield $y$ also affects the normalization of FMR.
 An evolving initial mass function (IMF) can lead to different stellar yields \citep{vanDokkum_08}, e.g., a top-heavy IMF results in a higher total metal yield compared to a standard or bottom-heavy IMF due to increased proportion of massive stars \citep{Vincenzo_16}.
 From recent JWST observations, \citet{Zou_24,Hutter_25} suggest a top-heavy IMF at $z>6$ using chemical abundance patterns and UV luminosity functions.
-While we expect a higher metal yield with such top-heavy IMF, those constraints on feedback cannot explain the metal deficiency at $z>5$ in our observations.
-Thus, the models and observations suggest that feedback is not the dominant process to drive the metal deficiency at $z>5$.\\
+While we expect a higher metal yield with such a top-heavy IMF, those constraints on feedback cannot solely explain the metal deficiency at $z>5$ in our observations.
+Thus, the models and observations suggest that feedback is not the dominant process driving metal deficiency at $z>5$.